Was your eBay account suspended? Get it back today and learn to create eBay stealth accounts.

 Conversely, the account is not registered with your name, email address, and home address.

 If you’re comfortable with it, then that’s cool!

 Another route is to have a close friend or loved one to open an eBay account with their name, email address, and home address.

 They’d open the email address on your behalf; then you get to login and get your business going.

 These two methods are quite alright, but there is some significant risk attached to it.

-With a VPN service, you get access to real residential IPs anywhere in the world and create multiple stealth accounts on eBay.
+With a residential proxy service, you get access to real residential IPs anywhere in the world and create multiple accounts on eBay.